 Consider what kind of roast you like and what roast brings out your favorite flavors.

-A coffee roast can range from light, medium, medium, medium-dark, to dark.
+A coffee roast can range from light, medium-light, medium, medium-dark, to dark.

 Lighter roasts will give you milder flavors and vice versa.
 Darker roasts will get you richer flavors with a heavier body and some bitterness.

-Here’s the million dollar question though: Arabica or Robusta?
+In terms of types of coffee roasts, here’s the million dollar question: Arabica or Robusta?